ReDI-School/ux_ui_bootcamp/projects/02_mobile_app/README.md

 ### 1. Milestone - Develop an Empathy Map, a Task Analysis and User Flows

-**What you will do:** You will analyse the answer of the user interviews and extract meaningful insights related to behaviours, attitudes, needs, goals, and frustrations.
-You will then Identify and highlight key phrases or sentences that indicate user motivations, preferences, and challenges
+**What you will do:** You will analyze the answers to the user interviews and extract meaningful insights related to behaviors, attitudes, needs, goals, and frustrations.
+You will then Identify and highlight key phrases or sentences that indicate user motivations, preferences, and challenges.
 You will then create an Empathy Map and fill out a Task Analysis template created to give them a facilitation.
 Ultimately you will propose task analysis steps and you will create a user flow.